 I am an English born Artist now living over here in Western Australia.
-I was born in Plymouth England in 1980 and spent my childhood growing up in cornwall.
+I was born in Plymouth England and spent my childhood growing up in cornwall.
 I have always been a creative person from an early age and knew this is want I wanted to get out of life.
-I went on to get my BA (hons) Fine Art at Plymouth University in 2002 and then followed with my MA Illustration at kingston University London in 2003.
+I went on to get my BA (hons) Fine Art at Plymouth University and then followed with my MA Illustration at kingston University London.
 London was a brilliant place to study, as I had all the great galleries near by and would often sit and look at the paintings of the great masters in the national Gallery and Tate.
 After spending 5 years in london I moved to Cornwall, where I was inspired by the landscape.
 I also set up my own successful Art Gallery at the Barbican in Plymouth, so people could view and purchase my work.

 I decided to make the big move to Western Australia when Myself and Husband came over here on holiday and was blown away by the beautiful Australian landscape and the amazinging colours the sun casts over the land.
 I also liked the scale you could see when looking at the landscape.
 This is when I decided where I felt my next chapter was in my Art and life.
 I decided to make bridgetown my home town, as it is such a beautiful and friendly place.
 I love the art vibe here and there is so such inspiration for me when I look at the landscape.
 I have already had the opportunitly to display one of my paintings in the 2020 exhibition at the rabbit Hole, Which was brilliant.